Why Do We Not Have Water Restrictions?

 Q: Why aren’t there water restrictions in place?
 We’re in a desert, we’re in drought, and we are facing shortages of Colorado River water.
 Shouldn’t we be using less?

 Actually, we are using less.
 That fact, along with robust water portfolios and shortage preparation, is why the Phoenix area cities do not need to mandate additional water use reductions at this time.

-The ten AMWUA cities have been achieving average per capita reductions of 2% or more annually.
+The ten AMWUA cities have been achieving average per household reductions of 2% or more annually.
 Since 2000, the City of Phoenix grew by more than a quarter million people, yet residential water use has actually declined by 12.5%.
 Valley residents have embraced conservation.
 We are becoming more efficient in our water use, and that trend will continue.